Mary Harris Thompson: Early life and education

 Thompson was born in Fort Ann, Washington County, New York, on April 15, 1829.
 She was the daughter of John Harris and Calista Corbin Thompson.
 She began her studies at a nearby school, then transferred to Fort Edward Institute, New York which offered college preparatory classes among others.
-She continued her studies at a Methodist school, Troy Conference Academy, located in West Poultney, Vermont, and in 1860 enrolled in classes at the New England Female Medical College in Boston which stands ad the oldest medical institution exclusively dedicated to women's learning.
+She continued her studies at a Methodist school, Troy Conference Academy, located in West Poultney, Vermont, and in 1860 enrolled in classes at the New England Female Medical College in Boston which stands as the oldest medical institution exclusively dedicated to women's learning.
 During this time she spent one year in an internship at the New York Infirmary for Women and Children, which was founded by physicians Emily and Elizabeth Blackwell.
-Blackwell held the distinction of becoming the first women to enroll into medical school within the U.S and pathed the way for generations of women to some in medicine, including Thompson.
-She received her medical degree in 1863 from the first medical school for women.
+Elizabeth Blackwell holds the distinction of being the first woman to enroll in medical school within the U.S.; she paved the way for generations of women in medicine, including Thompson.
+Thompson received her medical degree in 1863 from the first medical school for women.
 In 1890, the Chicago Medical College granted a degree ad eundem to Thompson.